markjsy/Stockiment/README.md

 # Stockiment
-A few scripts I hacked together in a weekend to track how public sentiment (tweets) correlates with public sentiment
+A few scripts I hacked together in a weekend to track how public sentiment (tweets) correlates with market sentiment

 ## api.py ##